 Hearing this, Nita gets all whiny.
 How did we go from constant slapstick and stupidity to butthurt city and stupidity?

 We cut back to Rutt and Tuke where they’re watching the northern lights.
-Rutt’s off on his own while the girls are cuddling with Tuke.
-Tuke asks Rutt to get them some twigs and Rutt chokes back tears and agrees to go.
+Rutt’s off on his own while the girls are cuddling with Tuke who asks Rutt to get them some twigs, and Rutt chokes back tears and agrees to go.
 Hearing that he’s crying, the girls instantly gravitate to his sensitivity and cuddle with him.
 These girls are more easily swayed than girls who thrive on teen romance novels.
-Oh you’re good with kids!?

 They reach the falls and see the lights as they prepare to view the spring equinox.